tlqtangok/tfr/README.md

 Macintosh | [download](https://raw.githubusercontent.com/tlqtangok/tfr/master/rel/darwin/tfr) | Macintosh/Apple/Darwin | `curl https://raw.githubusercontent.com/tlqtangok/tfr/master/rel/darwin/tfr > tfr`

-this are these already tested platforms, actually, it should work on more platforms. let me know if it works for you.
+these are only already tested platforms, actually, it should work on more platforms. let me know if it works for you.

 ---
 # user guide